crazycooky77/ci_project5/README.md

 ### Bugs
+No major bugs were identified during the development and testing of the project.
+Some minor bugs were, of course, identified and immediately fixed.
+Remaining bugs can be found [in the kanban board for release 1.1](https://github.com/users/crazycooky77/projects/3/views/1) (prepended with [BUG]).

 ## Deployment
 The site was deployed on Heroku.
 ElephantSQL was used for the database, as end of life is only in January 2025.
 PyCharm and GitHub Desktop were used for local development.